BAN-AI-Multics/dps8m/docs/md/licensing.md

 <!-- br -->

-* The **DPS8M Simulator** is **not designed or intended** for use in any safety-critical, life-critical, or life-sustaining applications or activities.
+* The **DPS8M Simulator** is **not designed or intended** for use in any safety‑critical, life‑critical, or life‑sustaining applications or activities.

 * These applications and activities include, but are not